 Trainwreck Type-2 & Type-3 Master Volume

-If you are building a 5F6A then I recommend installing the Trainwreck Type-2 master volume.
-It is more "transparent" and virtually disappears when at max master volume setting.
+The Trainwreck Type-2 is a very "transparent" master volume which virtually disappears when at max master volume setting.
 It is much more difficult to add to an existing amp so for modding an existing amp I recommend the Type-3 master volume.

 There are many master volume options but the Type-3 is very easy to install and it works as well as any other master volume I've tried in any of my amps.
 This master volume controls the signal level feeding the power tubes so you can use it for lower volume distortion and to control the balance between preamp and power tube distortion.
 It works by mixing the two phase inverter output streams together and they cancel each other out.
 Less resistance = more signal mix and less output volume.

 For the Type-3 master volume you simply add a 1 mega ohm audio (log) pot and two wires.
 It's easy to temporarily alligator clip the pot into the circuit to give it a try.
 When the Master Volume pot is set to max the master volume circuit virtually disappears and will not color the amp's tone.

 You can place your master volume pot anywhere but you may have to use shielded wire to prevent noise or oscillation.
 I use RG-174 when I need shielded coax in an amp.
 Only ground one end of any coax cable in an amp, preferably the signal input end, to keep from forming a ground loop.
 If you keep the wire runs relatively short and away from the power transformer end of the amp you should be OK without using shielded coax.

 Simple But Effective Trainwreck Type-3 Post Phase Inverter Master Volume (PPIMV)